lorensen/VTKExamples/src/VTKFileFormats.md

          n-1   n-1   n-1   n-1
 ```

-* Unstructured Grid
+* **Unstructured Grid**.
 The unstructured grid dataset consists of arbitrary combinations of any possible cell type.
 Unstructured grids are defined by points, cells, and cell types.
 The CELLS keyword requires two parameters: the number of cells n and the size of the cell list size.
 The cell list size is the total number of integer values required to represent the list (i.e., sum of numPoints and connectivity indices over each cell).
 The CELL_TYPES keyword requires a single parameter: the number of cells n.
 This value should match the value specified by the CELLS keyword.
 The cell types data is a single integer value per cell that specified cell type (see vtkCell.h or Figure 2).
 ```
 DATASET UNSTRUCTURED_GRID
 POINTS n dataType